-The logo of The 8th World Congress of Finno-Ugric Peoples was created by an Estonian artist Peeter Laurits.
+The logo of VIII World Congress of Finno-Ugric Peoples was created by an Estonian artist Peeter Laurits.
 Read why he chose to be inspired by the patterns of bark beetle (Hylesinus fraxini) galleries.

 “On the surface, the logo resembles a fantastic multi-legged animal, insect or other life form.
 It also bears a resemblance to an exotic logograph (a written character), a recognition of the rational nature of all forms of life.
 This parallel constitutes the basis for the animistic worldview uniting all Finno-Ugric peoples,” Laurits explains.